 Also, fine arts graduate students may learn to think critically, and define their vision through the give and take of critique and feedback.
 Moreover, through practice of their medium and for-credit projects, students usually build a portfolio of their work.
 This could take the shape of a manuscript, photography, paintings, or other medium.

 DID YOU KNOW?

 Managers, clients, and others look at artists’ portfolios when they are deciding whether to hire an employee or contract for an art project.i

-General fine arts graduate programs are often tailored to student interests.
-Often a graduate student works with the faculty to select courses that will support the thesis research.
-While in their program, students may attend lectures, workshops, and student-led critiques.
-Also, while topics vary between schools, a fine arts graduate student might take upper-level studio courses in drawing, printmaking, or design—classes that refine and or teach technique.
+General graduate fine arts programs are often tailored to student interests.
+Typically a student works with the faculty to select courses that will support their capstone project or thesis research.
+While in their arts program, students may attend lectures, workshops, and student-led critiques based on their concentration.

 "Earning a Masters of Fine Arts Degree helped me expand my horizons and train myself to be a writer.
 For me, the MFA program was not about a career goal, but about building the life I wanted with the skills and practice that I picked up during my graduate courses."

 ~Sarah Donawerth, Writer

 The MFA degree is recognized as the highest academic degree in the creative practice of visual and performance arts.
 In some art universities, the Masters of Fine Arts is a 60-credit program and may take a full-time student about two years to complete.

 Most MFA programs focus on the professional development of student artists.
 To that end, many fine arts schools offer self-directed programs.
 Students base their courses around their unique interests and goals.
 Faculty advisors often work one-to-one with each student, to help them define their vision.